-Analytic Essays (100 points; first essay @ 40 points, second essay 60 points) Students will complete two analytic essays based on primary source documents.
+Analytic Essay (70 points) Students will complete an analytic essay based on primary source documents.
 Students will be provided a set of primary source documents and a prompt question.
 Using class lectures and textbook readings as background, student will write a 5-6 page paper analyzing the primary source documents.
-Essays will have a thesis statement and use evidence from the primary sources to develop an argument in the body paragraphs of the essay.
-More information about the essays will be provided at least two weeks prior to the due date.
+The essay will have a thesis statement and use evidence from the primary sources to develop an argument in the body paragraphs of the essay.
+More information about the essay will be provided at least two weeks prior to the due date.